Ecetera/techtalk.g8/README.md

-#Avocado techtalk giter8 template
+#My techtalk giter8 template

 Template to get tech talks running quickly.

-after installing g8 you should be able to type:-
+after installing g8 (see instructions below) you should be able to type:-

 ```
 g8 karlroberts/techtalk.g8